Salt Lake City, please discontinue this environmental injustice.

 Going to the bathroom is a natural function of life.

-Why do our Wasatch canyons chronically lack toilets, drinking water, and fire hydrants?
+Why do our Wasatch canyons lack toilets, drinking water, and fire hydrants?

-15 toilets for 1.7 million visitors in a 50 square mile Big Cottonwood Canyon doesn't flush.
+16 toilets for 9 million visitors in the Tri-canyon 75 square mile area (Big Cottonwood Canyon, Little Cottonwood Canyon, and Millcreek Canyon) doesn't flush.

 Nothing ruins a hike like seeing or stepping in human poop.

 SLC spends $1.4 million to buy Donut Falls, installs no toilets, no drinking water, no parking and invites the world to Donut Falls.
-Then the Donut Falls tourists are predatory parking ticketed for cash.
+Then the Donut Falls tourists are subjected to predatory parking tickets for cash.

-Why is Salt Lake City spending $830,000 a year to operate the Jordan & Salt Lake City Canal running 98% of its water to waste and polluting our creeks?
+Why is SLC spending $830,000 a year to operate the Jordan & Salt Lake City Canal running 98% of the canal water to waste and polluting our creeks with toxic Utah Lake water?

 Historic irrigation from Big Cottonwood Creek peaked at 9,000 acres dropping to about 50 acres today.
 Get Utah Lake water out of Big Cottonwood Creek.